justpcode89/pymol/commands.md

 ### Load a local file:
 `load <file_name>.pdb`

-### Cartoon: Represents secondary structures such as alpha helices and beta sheets.
+### Cartoon: Represents and hide secondary structures such as alpha helices and beta sheets.
 `show cartoon`

+`hide cartoon`

-### Sticks: Displays the structure as sticks, useful for small molecules.
+### Sticks: Displays and hide the structure as sticks, useful for small molecules.
 `show sticks`

+`hide sticks`

-### Surface: Shows the molecular surface.
+### Surface: Shows and hide the molecular surface.
 `show surface`

+`hide surface`

 ### You can change the color of the molecular structure to improve visualization.
 `color red, chain A`